TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-update.md

 * 3 minutes from start of shower until DHW kicked in
 * After 8.5 minutes shower started to go colder
 * Reduced flow rate to 3-4L/min.
 Mixer valve happy.
 No sudden drop in temperature.
+* After 10 minutes heat pump reached 50°C threshold and started adding heat
+* After 11 minutes shower was back at temperature and stayed stable for next 10 minutes of showering (will go indefinitely at 4L/min)

+{% include candid-image.html src="/assets/images/home-assistant/diverter-valve-instant-hot-water.png" alt="Diverter Valve instant hot water run" %}

+* Open Energy Monitoring graph much more dramatic than shower felt
+* Took so long for heat pump to ramp up that temperature in store was well below 50°C threshold.
+Get a huge dump of heat into the store, before the cold water pushed out and circulated round closes diverter valve again.
+After a couple of minutes flow rate is at 50°C again and the cycle repeats.
+* Shower is taking energy out of the store at the same rate that, on average, the heat pump is adding it.
+The added heat lasts just long enough to keep the shower hot until the next heat dump.